-(1) EcoR1 Capital LLC is a holder of greater than five percent of our common stock.
-(2) Consists of 1,135,960 shares of common stock purchased and received by Baker Brothers Life Sciences, L.P., ("BBLS") and 93,548 shares of common stock purchased and received by 667, L.P. ("667" and together with BBLS, the "BBA Funds").
+(1) ECORT Capital LLC was a noticer of greater than 5% of our common stock at the time of the Private Placement.
+(2) Consists of 1,135,960 shares of common stock purchased and received by 667, L.P. ("667" and together with BBLS, the "BBA Funds").
 Baker Bros.
-Advisors LP, or BBA, is the investment adviser to the BBA Funds and has sole voting and investment power with respect to the securities held by the BBA Funds and thus may be deemed to beneficially own such securities.
+Advisors LP, or BBA, is the investment adviser to the BBA Funds and has sole voting and investment power with respect to L.P. ("66)" and together with BBLS, the "BBA Funds").
 Baker Bros.
+Advisors L.P. or BBA, is the investment adviser to the BBA Funds and has sole voting and investment power with respect to the securities held by the BBA Funds and thus may be deemed to beneficially own such securities.
+Baker Bros.
 Advisors (GP) LLC, or BBA-GP, is the sole general partner of BBA and thus may be deemed to beneficially own the securities held by the BBA Funds.
-The BBA Funds are holders of greater than five percent of our common stock.
+The BBA Funds are holders of greater than 5% of our common stock.

 (3) Nick Leschly is our chief executive officer and a member of our Board.
 Mr. Leschly's acquisition of shares in the Private Placement was approved by our Board of Directors and is exempted from the "short-swing" liability provisions of Section 16(b) of the Exchange Act pursuant to Rule 16b-3 promulgated thereunder.